 We highly recommend using a professional property manager to find a tenant and manage the property.

-At Key to Australia we have a full rental management company called Key to Rentals and even if you don’t decide to use our services do not do it from New Zealand by yourself.
+At Key to Australia we have a full rental management company and even if you don’t decide to use our services do not do it from New Zealand by yourself.
 Find a professional property manager that has a good track record.

 Even though managing a property in Australia is similar to New Zealand, it’s more prudent to have a manager based in Australia close to your property who can handle situations as they arise quickly and efficiently.